mkurath/Github-Editor-New-Repository/docs/class2/module3/lab1.rst

-Lab 3.1: Microsoft RDS proxy
+Lab 3.1: Modify the Ansible configuration to re-deploy an HA pair of big-IP’s with the same application environment
 ============================

-The purpose of this lab is access an internal RDS server from an external client.
+The purpose of this lab is to explore 1 of several approaches to HA.
+Others will be covered in the lecture portion of the class

 Task 1 – Access Terminal Server from external network
 -----------------------------------------------------